virtuoso98/YSC4228-QuantFin/scrape_mkt_data/README.md

 12. Average daily return of the portfolio (i.e., of the AUM invested)
 13. Daily Standard deviation of the return of the portfolio
 14. Daily Sharpe Ratio of the portfolio (assume a daily risk-free rate of 0.01%)

-If --plot is used, the daily AUM will be plotted through the entire chosen time period.